-As we all know, more than half of the world’s population is now on quarantine.
-The country with the most coronavirus cases in the USA, and since it is the world’s largest economy, all its entertainment, fiscal, and political relations are affected.
+As we all know, more than half of the world’s population is now on quarantine, and the country with the most coronavirus cases in the USA.
+Since it is the world’s largest economy, all its entertainment, fiscal, and political relations are affected.
 News about spring and summer film releases pushing back to either autumn and winter, or even canceled for the rest of the year is among the headlines.

 Netflix, Hulu, and other online streaming sites might have prepared new originals, but it may only take a matter of time for them to run out.
 The only way for us to gobble films and series is to rewatch our favorites, or better yet, watch old films we haven’t seen.
 The quarantine might be a way for us to expand our horizons and challenge our film tastes.